Using the Text Editor

 Tools

-The tools menu contains the source code editor and word counters.
+The tools menu contains the source code viewer.

 Table